Winter is coming!

 The largest contributor to the fall in GDP growth according to the Australian National Accounts was the reduced output of the construction industry.
-Construction work had continued to tumble for the 3rd consecutive quarter taking it’s biggest fall of 4.9% in September’s quarter.
+Construction work had continued to tumble for the 3rd consecutive quarter taking its biggest fall of 4.9% in September’s quarter.
 Some are blaming poor weather (i.e. rainfall ) for a fall in building activity.
-Aside from the fact that we are now in the monsoon wet season meaning things will get worse, is the industry suggesting “construction” doesn’t make allowances for rain?
-To be fair, the Bureau of Meteorology had been reporting higher rainfalls than normal for July thru September but it has also reported a longer term decline of rainfall of around 11 per cent since the mid-1990s in the April–October in the continental southeast and 19% in the southwest of Australia.
+Aside from the fact that we are now in the wet monsoon season meaning things will get worse, is the industry suggesting “construction” doesn’t make allowances for rain?
+To be fair, the Bureau of Meteorology had been reporting higher rainfalls than normal for July thru September, but it has also reported a long term decline in rainfall of around 11 per cent since the mid-1990s in April–October in the continental southeast and 19% in the southwest of Australia.
 Forgive me the pun, but does rainfall as an excuse, hold water?
 Might there be other factors in the construction downfall?

 Letting “investments” through the gates.

-An August News article showed foreign investment approvals have shown a sharp rise in Chinese nationals particularly in the last few years.
-Now the previous linked News article suggested the tightening of bank lending was unlikely to adversely affect Chinese enthusiasm for Australian real estate.
+An August News article showed foreign investment approvals had shown a sharp increase in Chinese nationals particularly in the last few years.
+Now the previous linked News article suggested the tightening of bank lending was unlikely to affect Chinese enthusiasm for Australian real estate adversely.
 But is this true?
-Concerns about Chinese investors laundering money in the Australian real estate market was exposed by the Four Corners program “The Great Wall of Money” in late 2015.
+Concerns about Chinese investors laundering money in the Australian housing market was exposed by the Four Corners program “The Great Wall of Money” in late 2015.
 Three significant events occurred in the period after this program went to air.